 Also during that time she took opera lessons to control her voice.
 “I took opera lessons when people [her mom especially] kind of told me I needed some control of my voice.
 I always thought of my voice as very wild and as I was writing I always wanted to explore the higher notes in certain songs”.

-David Lowery of the band Cracker saw her performing (in 1998) and was so in owe of her voice that decided to feature her on “Cinderella“, a hidden track (which she co-written), on the band’s 1998 album, Gentleman’s Blues.
+David Lowery of the band Cracker saw her performing (in 1998) and was so in awe of her voice that decided to feature her on “Cinderella“, a hidden track (which she co-wrote), on the band’s 1998 album, Gentleman’s Blues.
 LP also went on tour with Cracker in 1999.
 You can read reviews of this tour by clicking here.
 Lowery followed up by producing LP’s debut album, Heart-Shaped Scar, released in 2001 through Koch Records.

 LP’s second album, Suburban Sprawl & Alcohol, was released in June 2004 through Lightswitch Records.
 On the record, she collaborated with songwriter and music producer Linda Perry.
 Song “Wasted”, from this album, was the theme song for the second and third season of The N’s show South of Nowhere on The N, currently known as TeenNick.